 There’s plenty of room for two and there’s space to store your bags and shoes in the two doorways.
 We also managed to fit our airbed in there – adding a touch of glam to the whole experience!

-We boiled up some water for a peppermint tea using this camping stove and watched the stars and clouds above with a soundtrack of the waves.
+We boiled up some water for a peppermint tea using and watched the stars and clouds above with a soundtrack of the waves.
 The camping stove is tiny but works a treat, it’s perfect for weekend adventures as it takes up so little space in your bag and, if you’re off hiking somewhere, then it won’t weigh you down.

 The next morning we woke up to the sound of the waves at high tide.
 That’s possibly the best sound and the best sight was that of blue skies, gentle waves and the deserted beach.